steven-mercatante/clojure-todo/README.md

-# A To Do app written in Clojure
+# A To Do App Written in Clojure

-FIXME: description

 ## Why?